learn how to hang outdoor string lights Like a Pro!

 - respected brand

-- The globe lights are plastic which makes them safer and more durable than glass.
+- We like plastic which makes them safer and a lot more durable than glass.

 - Solar means inexpensive, environmentally friendly, easy to install, and can be hung anywhere!
 You just put the solar “catcher” in the sun nearby.

-It had been 9 years…..and our backyard had been a source of sadness to me.
+Wow.
+It had been nine years, and our backyard had been a source of sadness to me.
 I would look out the window and see the dirt and think of the dreams we had that were still out of reach.
 I would think of what couldn’t be.
 And I would turn away.
 My only coping strategy was to try not to think about it.
 I would try to focus on what I did have, but that was always limited to inside.